Akmeena4u/Puzzles-for-Interview-/Top interview puzzles/001-3 Ants and Triangle.md

-Sure, I'll provide the notes formatted in a way that you can copy and paste directly, including all the formulas and mathematical notations.

----

 ### Ants on a Triangle Puzzle

 **Objective**: Find the probability that three ants, starting from the vertices of an equilateral triangle and moving along the perimeter at the same speed, do not collide.